nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-implement-features-using-branches.md

         version: '1'

 ---
-The principal goal is to create feature branches that will enable developers to work on the same branch without impacting the&nbsp; `master`&nbsp;branch.
-They can work together or on their respective sides and merge their work when the features are done.&nbsp;
+The principal goal is to create feature branches that will enable developers to work on the same branch without impacting the `master` branch.
+They can work together or on their respective sides and merge their work when the features are done.

 ## Before You Start